VeryGoodOpenSource/dart_frog/docs/docs/tutorials/jwt_authentication.md

 - We have routes that can only be accessed if an authentication token is sent in the request.

-However, as we noticed in the steps before, our authentication token is quite unsafe, it is nothing more than the user's username.
-Meaning that if a malicious hacker guesses another user's username, which is not something hard to do.
+However, as we noticed in the steps before, our authentication token is quite unsafe, it is nothing more than the username.
+Meaning that if a malicious hacker guesses another username, which is not something hard to do.
 This would allow the hacker to impersonate the user and perform bad actions, such as stealing information.

 To avoid that, we have to make our tokens in a way where they cannot be faked, guessed or tampered.